acatone-git/SteelSeries_Stratus_Plus_Bluetooth_Setup_Windows/README.md

 - In the new window, scroll at the bottom of the available bindings & click on "Configure All"
 - Follow the application instructions to fully map the controller as desired
 - Once the mapping is complete, return to the main window & click on "Save Configuration" button
-- The Steelseries Stratus+ will work as a generic XBOX Controller (w/ Digital Triggers) once the "Start" button is pressed
+- The Steelseries Stratus+ will work as an XBOX Controller (w/ Digital Triggers) once the "Start" button is pressed

 ![S4](https://user-images.githubusercontent.com/67967964/192293913-7ac29ed2-eeee-4e07-b04c-de62d4047486.jpg)